Types of Gemstones and How to Identify Them

 Gemstone identification means determining what a stone is by comparing visible traits, physical properties, and known gem families.
 It starts with broad categories such as corundum, beryl, quartz, garnet, feldspar, and tourmaline, then narrows the match using color, transparency, luster, inclusions, cut, and hardness clues.

-Visual identification helps when you have a photo but no name for the subject.
+Photo-based identification is useful when a gem’s color, cut, or crystal form is visible but its variety is still unknown.
 Lens App can be a practical first pass because it suggests likely gemstone matches from an image before you decide whether deeper testing is worth it.

 Casual labels like “precious” and “semi-precious” are common, but mineral family is more useful for identification.
-For a broad reference on gem materials, see https://en.wikipedia.org/wiki/Gemstone.
+For a broad reference on gem materials, see Wikipedia – Gemstone.

 How Gemstone Identification Works